Chapter 4783-1 Certification; Confidential Personal Information

 (C) Certificate reinstatement request fee for reinstatement of an expired certificate - biennial registration fee as in paragraph (B) of this rule, plus a penalty fee of fifty dollars.

-(A) Each certified Ohio behavior analyst shall register on a biennial basis pursuant to division (A) of section 4783.05 of the Revised Code, including the continuing education (CE) information required by division (B) of section 4783.05 of the Revised Code and rule 4732-2-01 (CE requirements) of the Administrative Code.
-Registration shall be on a form provided by the board and shall include information deemed necessary by the board.
-Forms will be mailed to the last known address of each certificate holder.
+(A) Each certified Ohio behavior analyst shall register on a biennial basis pursuant to division (A) of section 4783.05 of the Revised Code, including the continuing education (CE) information required by division (B) of section 4783.05 of the Revised Code and rule 4732-2-01 of the Administrative Code (CE requirements).
+Registration shall be in a format prescribed by the board and shall include information deemed necessary by the board.
+Notification of renewal requirements will emailed to the last known email address of each certificate holder no later than sixty days prior to certificate expiration.
 Failure to register and pay the biennial registration fee by the thirty-first day of August of each even-numbered year after the year of certification will result in automatic expiration of the certification unless the board has excused, in writing, a certificate holder from all or any part of the CE requirements pursuant to paragraph (C)(9) of rule 4783-2-01 of the Administrative Code.

 (B) The board hereby waives the registration fee and CE requirements of a certified Ohio behavior analyst during such time as said certificate holder is on active duty in the armed forces of the United States, provided the registration form is completed and exemption from the fee and CE requirements is requested and approved by the board.

 (C) Any certificate suspended pursuant to paragraph (A) of this rule may be reinstated by the board within five years after such expiration, on request of the certificate holder who failed to timely renew the certificate.
 Absent any grounds for denial as set forth in section 4783.09 of the Revised Code, such reinstatement: